jamesqquick/vercel-ship-ppr-workshop/README.md

 //...
 ```

-You will then see an error indicating that `ProductList` is an async Client Component, which is not allowed.
+You will see the following error indicating that `ProductList` is an async Client Component, which is not allowed.

 ```bash
 <ProductList> is an async Client Component.
 Only Server Components can be async at the moment.
 This error is often caused by accidentally adding `'use client'` to a module that was originally written for the server.